coop152/obsidian-vaults/System Architecture (25212)/Part 1/Interconnection and Buses.md

 ![](Pasted%20image%2020230509112353.png)
 A crossbar offers parallelism which improves performance vs a single bus, but it scales very badly to larger amounts of chips ($O(n^2)$ with regards to the number of chips):
 ![](Pasted%20image%2020230509112412.png)
 Network on a Chip is a rectangular grid pattern well suited to a silicon layout.
+Offers improved performance over a shared bus, but doesn't scale as badly as crossbar.
+Is more architecturally complex, however:
 ![](Pasted%20image%2020230509112526.png)

 ## Bytes and Words